useblocks/sphinx-needs/docs/configuration.rst

 Defines the maximum length of need title that is shown in need references.

-By default need titles that are longer than 30 characters are shortened when shown in :ref:`role_need` text representation and "..." is added at end.
+By default, need titles that are longer than 30 characters are shortened when shown in :ref:`role_need` text representation and "..." is added at end.
 By using ``needs_role_need_max_title_length``, it is possible to change this maximum length.